 How doxorubicin (plain) works

 Doxorubicin (Plain) is an anti-cancer medication.
 It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

-Nausea, Vomiting, Weakness, Infection, Stomatitis (Inflammation of the mouth), Hair loss, Hand-foot syndrome, Decreased white blood cell count (neutrophils), Decreased appetite, Decreased blood cells (red cells, white cells, and platelets), Decreased white blood cell count, Fever, Mucosal inflammation, Anemia (low number of red blood cells)
+Nausea, Vomiting, Weakness, Infection, Stomatitis (Inflammation of the mouth), Hair loss, Painful blisters on hands and feet, Decreased white blood cell count (neutrophils), Decreased appetite, Decreased blood cells (red cells, white cells, and platelets), Decreased white blood cell count, Fever, Mucosal inflammation, Anemia (low number of red blood cells)

 - ₹6184Emcure Pharmaceuticals Ltd1 variant(s)

 - ₹119 to ₹524Celon Laboratories Ltd2 variant(s)

 - ₹200 to ₹950RPG Life Sciences Ltd2 variant(s)

 - ₹218 to ₹895Biochem Pharmaceutical Industries2 variant(s)